solita/solita.github.com/_posts/2014-04-01-real-world-clojure.md

 2. It properly attaches the "current user" id to the log messages.

 No need to start up and configure services and [figure out a way to create a test application context](http://stackoverflow.com/questions/10104372/testing-with-spring-and-maven-applicationcontext).
 Just write the test for whatever piece of code you wish to test.
+Maybe add a few lines for plumbing.

 ## Play it again, Sam?